-- LFUCG levies two categories of taxes on real property: (1) a county-wide tax (General Services District) for the support of the general operations of the government; and (2) Urban Services taxes paid by residents receiving one or more of the government services of refuse collection, street lights, and street cleaning. - State real estate rates have decreased 45.5% since FY 1983 (see page 11). - Fayette County School Board real estate rates have increased by 97.6% since FY 1983. - LFUCG General Services real estate rates have decreased 9% since FY 1983. - LFUCG property tax rates on realty are lower than those levied in most other cities/counties in Kentucky (see pages 16-17).
-Prior to FY 2001, the LFUCG levied the same rate on personal property (including motor vehicles and watercraft) as was levied on real property (8.10¢ per \$100 assessed valuation). - The Homestead Exemption (\$40,500 for the 2021 tax year) is available to homeowners who are at least 65 years old during the tax period or have been classified as totally disabled under a program authorized or administered by an agency of the United States government or any retirement system located within or outside of Kentucky.
-The total value of property exempted from the tax rolls is \$921million for the 2021 tax year.
-This represents taxpayer savings of over \$737,000 (at the current tax rate).
-An additional 693 homes qualified for the exemption this year, bringing the total number of Fayette County exemptions to 22,906 (see page 12). - The Agricultural Use Exemption is for farm properties that have at least 10 contiguous acres.
+- LFUCG levies two categories of taxes on real property: (1) a county-wide tax (General Services District) for the support of the general operations of the government; and (2) Urban Services taxes paid by residents receiving one or more of the government services of refuse collection, street lights, and street cleaning. - State real estate rates have decreased 48.7% since FY 1983 (see page 11). - Fayette County School Board real estate rates have increased by 103.2% since FY 1983. - LFUCG General Services real estate rates have decreased 11.3% since FY 1983. - LFUCG property tax rates on realty are lower than those levied in most other cities/counties in Kentucky (see pages 16-17).
+Prior to FY 2001, the LFUCG levied the same rate on personal property (including motor vehicles and watercraft) as was levied on real property (8.10¢ per \$100 assessed valuation). - The Homestead Exemption (\$46,350 for the 2023 tax year) is available to homeowners who are at least 65 years old during the tax period or have been classified as totally disabled under a program authorized or administered by an agency of the United States government or any retirement system located within or outside of Kentucky.
+The total value of property exempted from the tax rolls is \$1.08 billion for the 2023 tax year.
+This represents taxpayer savings of over \$1,763,200 (at the current tax rate).
+An additional 525 homes qualified for the exemption this year, bringing the total number of Fayette County exemptions to 23,762 (see page 12). - The Agricultural Use Exemption is for farm properties that have at least 10 contiguous acres.
 The agricultural use value is based on the agricultural capability of the land plus any improvements located on the land. - In December 2013, the Vacant Property Review Commission began identifying properties that are vacant and blighted, developing programs and policies to return these properties to productive use, and crafting recommendations to policy makers regarding vacant and blighted property.
 The Vacant Property Review Commission recommends an Abandoned Property rate of \$1.00 per \$100 of assessed value for properties classified by the Commission as "abandoned urban property."
 This recommendation has been reviewed by the Department of Law and is in accordance with applicable laws.

-General Fund Realty Rates Adopted vs. Allowed, FY 1994 - 2021
+General Fund Realty Rates Adopted vs. Allowed, FY 1994 - 2023

-The chart below illustrates the General Services (Fund 1101) real estate rates adopted by the LFUCG, versus allowed rates, from FY 1994-2021.
-The FY 2001 and FY 2002 rollback provided a 4% revenue increase from existing properties.
+The chart below illustrates the General Services (Fund 1101) real estate rates adopted by the LFUCG, versus allowed rates, from FY 1994-2023.
+The FY 2001, FY 2002, and FY 2023 rollbacks provided a 4% revenue increase from existing properties.